Arize-ai/open-inference-spec/trace/spec/traces.md

 A Retriever is a span that represents a data retrieval step.
 For example, a Retriever span could be used to represent a call to a vector store or a database.

+#### Reranker

+A Reranker is a span that represents the reranking of a set of input documents.
+For example, a cross-encoder may be used to compute the input documents' relevance scores with respect to a user query, and the top K documents with the highest scores are then returned by the Reranker.

 #### LLM

 An LLM is a span that represents a call to an LLM.
 For example, an LLM span could be used to represent a call to OpenAI or Llama.